 Call for papers

-Dear Sirs,
+Dear Colleagues,

 Please submit your articles, between 40,000 and 60,000 characters, formatted according to the editorial guidelines available at Information for Authors.
 All submissions will be evaluated by reviewers with the appropriate expertise to ensure a high level of scholarly contribution.